CanDIG/clinical_ETL_code/README.md

 You'll need to create a mapping template that defines the mapping between the fields in your input files and the fields in the target schema.
 It also defines what mapping functions (if any) should be used  to transform the input data into the required format to pass validation under the target schema.

 Each line in the mapping template is composed of comma separated values with two components.
-The first value is an `element` or field from the target schema and the second value contains a suggested `mapping method` or function to map a field from an input sheet to the identified `element`.
+The first value is an `element` or field from the target schema and the second value contains a suggested `mapping method` or function to map a field from an input sheet to a valid value for the identified `element`.
 Each `element`, shows the full object linking path to each field required by the model.
 These values should not be edited.

-If you're generating a mapping for the current MoH model, you can use the pre-generated [`moh_template.csv`](moh_template.csv) file.
+If you are generating a mapping for the current MoH model, you can use the pre-generated [`moh_template.csv`](moh_template.csv) file.
 This file is modified from the auto-generated template to update a few fields that require specific handling.

-You will need to edit the `mapping method` column in the following ways:
+You will need to edit the `mapping method` values in each line in the following ways:
 1. Replace the generic sheet names (e.g. `DONOR_SHEET`, `SAMPLE_REGISTRATIONS_SHEET`) with the sheet names you are using as your input to `CSVConvert.py`
 2. Replace suggested field names with the relevant field/column names in your input sheets, if they differ

 If the field does not map in the same way as the suggested mapping function you will also need to:

 3. Choose a different existing [mapping function](mappings.py) or write a new function that does the required transformation.
-See the [mapping instructions](mapping_functions.md) for detailed documentation on writing your own mapping functions.
+(See the [mapping instructions](mapping_functions.md) for detailed documentation on writing your own mapping functions.)

 >[!NOTE]
 > * Do not edit, delete, or re-order the template lines, except to adjust the sheet name, mapping function and field name in the `mapping method` column.